 The Compensation Committee did not weight these achievements or the positive and negative factors and used discretion in determining the cash bonus amount allocated to each executive.
+In summary, the performance of the NEO group and management team overall was consistently at a high level in 2022 resulting in excellent financial results and operating performance.

-The amount of cash bonus paid to each NEO for 2020 is presented under the caption entitled "Compensation of Executive Officers - Summary Compensation Table."
-The Committee believes that these cash bonus awards are individually appropriate based on 2020 performance.
+The amount of cash bonus paid to each NEO for 2022 is presented under the caption entitled "Compensation of Executive Officers - Summary Compensation Table."
+The Committee believes that these cash bonus awards are individually appropriate based on 2022 performance.
 Such bonuses comprise a key component of the Company's overall compensation program.